yuchild/course_repo/README.md

 #  Weekly overview
 The Data Science Immersive (DSI) has 8 instructional weeks, 3 capstone weeks, and the final showcase week.
 Most instructional weeks begin with a 1 hour assessment on Monday and end with a group case study on Friday.

+Please add yourself to the [calendar](https://calendar.google.com/calendar?cid=Z2FsdmFuaXplLmNvbV9qbDUwbGJ1cW9mN3NrOHZncWNrZnVsc2prc0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) as it is our source of truth.

 The capstone weeks are reserved for your capstone projects (see below).
 You will scrum with your peers during this time, participate in mock job interiews, and at the end of the week present your project to your peers and instructors (capstones 1 & 2), or to the data science community on a demo day (capstone 3).

 The final week is reserved for demo day, completing Career Services deliverables, mock interviews, and graduating.